mortezakowkabi/jcb-persian-documentation/010-Component-Settings.md

 [00:11:06](https://www.youtube.com/watch?v=V2WkTjNFjvo&t=00h11m06s)

-To add a new field to your component’s configuration:
+To add a new field to your component's configuration:

 1. Go to **Fields** in JCB.
 2. Create a new field (remember its **system name**).